-Policy 14: The Protection of the Parish Landscape
+Policy 10: The Protection of the Parish Landscape

-- 1. Proposals for new development within the wider Parish should demonstrate how they have considered the following: - a) Poorly designed and/or located edge-of-settlement development, which disrupts the soft, generously planted village edges should be resisted.
+- 1. Insofar as they relate to the scale, nature and the location of the proposed development, proposals for new development within the wider Parish should demonstrate the following: - a) Well-designed proposals which seek to enhance distinctive character, in particular the soft edges of the village, will be supported.
 All proposals for new development should integrate into the village's landscape setting and avoid creating unsatisfactory, overly hard edges to the villages.
-The retention of existing planting and vegetation is encouraged; - b) The introduction of further planting and landscaping should be considered in to soften and enhance these edges.
-Such an approach would be particularly welcome along the southern and eastern boundaries of the Woodbeck, where the Hospital complex and its imposing security fences form a rather harsh built feature in the landscape; - Development proposals should be designed to maintain the rustic, rural appearance of these village approaches through sensitive siting and the retention of existing roadside planting and important frontages, as identified on Map 11; - d) Outside of the established settlements of Rampton and Woodbeck, new development forms, such as agricultural buildings, should be carefully sited and designed so as to minimise their visual impact on the landscape setting.
-This is particularly crucial given the largely flat and open landscape, which characterises much of the parish area.
+The retention of existing planting and vegetation will be particularly supported; - b) Proposals which incorporate soft landscaping on boundaries will be supported in general, and southern and eastern boundaries of the Woodbeck Estate in particular; - c) Development proposals should be designed to maintain the rural appearance of the villages' approaches through sensitive siting and the retention of existing roadside planting and important frontages, as identified on Map 11; - d) Outside of the established settlements of Rampton and Woodbeck, new development forms, such as agricultural buildings, should be carefully sited and designed so as to minimise their visual impact on the landscape setting.
 New development should explore opportunities to utilise existing tree planting to partially screen the development and help it better integrate into its setting and/or introduce new tree planting as a means to mitigate against any potential harmful impacts on the landscape character; - e) The areas identified as local wildlife sites, as identified on Map 12 are safeguarded as areas for nature conservation.
-Development at these sites will be resisted unless other material considerations outweigh those of nature conservation or that its impact can be appropriately mitigated against on a new or adjoining site.
+Development at these sites will not be supported unless other material considerations outweigh those of nature conservation or that its impact can be appropriately mitigated against on a new or adjoining site.